top of page

 The Right to Raise Concerns

-Volunteers should have a clear process to voice any concerns, be it about their role, treatment, or the organization, and these concerns should be handled with respect and care.
+Volunteers should have a clear process to voice any concerns, be it about their role, treatment, or the organisation, and these concerns should be handled with respect and care.

 The Right to Equality and Respect